wwerkk/transfer-m4l/README.md

 - wheel and percussion RAVE models (for demonstrative purposes): https://acids-ircam.github.io/rave_models_download
 ## Quick start
 - Download the required files and add them to your Max path.
-If you don't know how to do that - simply putting them inside the directory of this cloned repo should do.
+If you don't know how to do that - clone the repository as instructed below and simply put them inside of it.
 - For the M4L device to appear in Max for Live/Max Audio Effects in Ableton, on MacOS run:
 ```
 git clone https://github.com/wwerkk/transfer-m4l.git ~/Music/Ableton/User\ Library/Presets/Audio\ Effects/Max\ Audio\ Effect/transfer